TradeStation Review: Trade Free For 90 Days!

-To be completely transparent, I do not have an investing account with TradeStaion, but I have dealt with their customer service area on many occasions in my previous life as a stock broker as well as seeing their platform in action.
+I dealt with TradeStation’s customer service area extensively in my previous life as a stock broker as well as seeing their platform in action.
 They were always very professional, knowledgeable and willing to go the extra mile to serve the customer.
 With that said, let’s get on with the TradeStation review.

 Advantages of TradeStation

 Good Commission: If you know any active traders, they’ll tell you that a low commission price is essential and TradeStation does not disappoint.
 They have one of two commission options, in terms of stock trading.
-You can go with the flat commission structure that gets you as low as $4.99 per stock trade, or the variable route which is $.01 per share, up to 500 shares, and $.006 thereafter.
-The same goes with option trading as you can get as low as $4.99 + $.20 per contract or $1 per contract.
-This is very competitive for both stock and option trading.

 Disadvantages of TradeStation

-Monthly Fees: The major issue I have with TradeStation is they charge a $99 monthly maintenance fee.
+Monthly Fees: The one drawback I see with TradeStation is they charge a $99 monthly maintenance fee.
 Yeah, that is just a bit much.
 However, if you’re their target client this will never be a worry for you as they waive it for those who trade over 5,000 shares, or 50 option contracts in one month.

 There is also the point to consider that the platform does have a steeper than usual learning curve, going back to the customization behind it.
 However, most active traders you speak with will be used to this and again won’t be an issue if you’re in their target market.

-As with most other brokerages, TradeStation does offer promotions occasionally in order to earn your business – with the current one being free trading for 60 days after account opening.
+As with most other brokerages, TradeStation does offer promotions occasionally in order to earn your business – with the current one being free trading for 90 days after account opening.